Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background.typ

 - _Request Messages_
 - _Response Messages_

-_Notification Messages_ are messages that, as the name suggests, only exist to notify the other party.
+As the name suggests, _Notification Messages_ are messages that only exist to notify the other party.
 They must not send a response back. _Request Messages_ are requests sent to the other party and require a _Response Message_ to be sent back once the request has been processed.
 The structure of these message types is also defined within the LSP Specification and can be seen in @lsp-message-structure.

 #figure(
   {